-Established a Young Combined Authority, bringing together a diverse board of young people, aged 16 - 25, from across the West Midlands to help guide and challenge the WMCA as it makes decisions which will shape the future of the region over 250 organisations signed up to the pledge - Established a new Cultural Leadership Board promoting wider leadership and involvement in our region's diverse range of culture.
+- Established a Young Combined Authority, bringing together a diverse board of young people, aged 16 - 25, from across the West Midlands to help guide and challenge the WMCA as it makes decisions which will shape the future of the region - Developed an Inclusive Leadership Pledge,

+- encouraging leaders and employers across the region to commit to realising greater inclusivity within their organisations.
+This also included an awareness campaign and an online toolkit of advice for the campaign - over 250 organisations signed up to the pledge - Established a new Cultural Leadership Board promoting wider leadership and involvement in our region's diverse range of culture.
 A key board objective is to support diverse leadership and participation in culture - Established a leadership commission to explore why the leadership of the region does not reflect the diverse make up of our communities, which resulted in a recommendations report for how the whole region can work to improve diversity and inclusion at senior levels - Developed a digital Roadmap strategy to ensure the West Midlands becomes the UK's best connected region and to ensure access for everyone to digital opportunities, particularly those in poverty